Please click here for a map view of approved projects. (The map has a search function.)

 With support from the Fund, the Pastoral Society have been able to make improvements to the Show including enhanced access, increased capacity and upgrading of outdated equipment.

 Community Amenities for Westruther - Westruther Public Hall Trust

-This project will provide improved amenities and benefits to Westruther residents, with a strong focus on providing a safe outside area for young people to play sports, enhancing the village with floral displays and re-flooring the village hall.
+This project has improved amenities and benefits to Westruther residents, providing a safe outside area for young people to play sports, enhancing the village with floral displays and re-flooring the village hall.

 Grant Awarded: £15,318

 Repair, Conservation & Interpretation of the Medieval Lennel Kirk - Coldstream's Heritage Ltd (completed)

 Restoration of this important medieval kirk, on the outskirts of Coldstream, has been wholeheartedly embraced by the community of Coldstream, who have set up Coldstream's Heritage Ltd to oversee the work.